balaTest/SamplesRepo/Bootstrap/BootstrapBasics/Bootstrap-Sample-01/README.txt

 new empty 4.5 CS WAP
 Install jQuery via Nuget
-Download bootstrap and copy to project
+Download bootstrap files and copy to project